apache/cordova-docs/docs/en/edge/guide/overview/index.md

 <!-- XREF
 To build projects on some platforms, you may need to apply digital signatures.
-See Distributing Applications for information on how to upload your app to various store portals.
+See Distributing Applications for information on how to upload the app to various store portals.
 XREF -->